michaelaklin/retrodesign/README.md

 ### Installing

 1. Type *personal* in Stata.
 You'll see where your personal ado folder is.
-For instance, it could look like _/Library/Application Support/Stata/ado/personal/_
+For instance, it could look like _/Users/YOURNAME/Library/Application Support/Stata/ado/personal/_
 2. Save the two files (*retrodesign.ado* and *retrodesign.sthlp*) in this folder.

+On Mac, access to the library is sometimes protected.
+To get access to it, open a finder window, and press Command+Shift+G and hit enter.
+You'll then be able to put these two files in your _personal_ folder.

 ## Running the code